 Connecting to Multiple Devices

-1. Turn on your devices and wait for the LED to start pulsating.
-This indicates that the device is ready for connection.
+- Turn on devices and wait for the pulsating green LED (ready to connect).

 import asyncio